2ndSightLab/aws-deploy/README.md

 # You are likely already on the local 'main' branch, which is synced with the private repo's 'main'.
 # If you were on a different branch temporarily, switch back:
 git checkout main

-# Fetch the latest changes from the private repo (in case someone else made changes)
-git pull private main

 # You are now ready to continue making changes, committing, and pushing to the private repo as described in the first part of this workflow.
 ```